margaridaCF/FlyingOctomap/README.md

 Developed by M. Faria, in the context of MarineUAS program, Innovative Training Network in Autonomous Unmanned Aerial Systems for Marine and Costal Monitoring.

+This code has been followed up in the repository https://github.com/margaridaCF/FlyingOctomap_code latest changes on tag 2019-09-04_1442_nearesNeighbour

 ==== Acknowlegements ====

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 642153